rrovetto/rrovetto/written-works-list.md

   - PPT presented to a professor in Spain, which was pitched to gov’t for funding

 - Misidentification and the Self", PPT presentation at the 2011 Anthropology Graduate Student Association, SUNY at Buffalo.

+## Submissions only (either not published, not presnted, not accepted to venue, etc.)
+- "Conceptual, semantic and ontological modeling in MBSE for astronautics", 2022
+- "When a space object is not a space object: Limitations of the term", 2022, Accepted in 44th COSPAR Scientific Assembly (Athens, Greece)